 Thorndale Daily Routine

-Mat Nicholls my head lad arrives in the yard to feed all the horses.
-He walks into every stable, checks the water and manger*, feels the horses legs and straightens their rugs.
-He then feeds them a bowl of Vixen racehorse cubes.
+Mat Nicholls my Assistant arrives and he and my head lass Charly Bond feed all the horses.
+They walk into every stable, check the water and manger*, feel the horses legs and straighten their rugs.
+They then feed them a bowl of Dodson and Horrell racehorse cubes.

-*If horses haven't drunk their water or eaten all their feed overnight, Mat would immediately take their temperature to check they are ok.
+*If horses haven't drank their water or eaten all their feed overnight, Mat would immediately take their temperature to check they are ok.

 All the other staff arrive for work and immediately start mucking out their four allotted horses (each lad looks after four horses).
 They then go into the tack room where there is a board with their name on and alongside it the name of the horses they are due to ride that day.
 This is a list that Kim and Mat put together when they decide what exercise the horses will be doing that day.
 The lads then tack up their first horse.